 Small & Discrete

-They are small enough that they aren’t obvious and are coloured to match your skin colour as closely as possible to make them even less obvious.
+They are small enough that they aren’t obvious and are colored to match your skin color as closely as possible to make them even less obvious.
 But aren’t small enough that they are hard to handle.